-How to: Long Exposure of a waterfall with iPhone (Sep.
-‘18)
+How to take a long Exposure of a Waterfall with iPhone

-The park is a beautiful Japanese style park in the 19th district of Vienna.
-It was designed and created to demonstrate friendship and city partnership between Vienna and the Setagaya district in Tokio.
+I discovered this park when I looked for a small waterfall near Vienna to learn and experiment taking long exposures with iPhone back in 2013.
+The park is a beautiful Japanese style park located in the 19th district of Vienna.
+It was designed and created to demonstrate friendship and a city partnership between Vienna and the Setagaya district in Tokio.

 To take long exposures of a waterfall with iPhone you need: